johanngerberding/comma10k-segmentation-pytorch/README.md

 ## Predictions

-Down below you can see a few example predictions of the current model, trained without any augmentations for only 5 epochs.
-Already looks promising, the model seems to work.
+Down below you can see a few example predictions of the current model, trained for 50 epochs (looks much worse than the model trained before without any augmentation but the metrics look quite good, I still have to find the problem).

 <p align="center">
 <img src="assets/example-0.jpg" width="100%">